|May||Company A mustered into Confederate Service under Captain Perry and sent to Virginia ahead of other companies|

 Battle of Seven Pines

-Major Call and Captains W. D. Ballantine, Charles F. Flagg and R. G. Jerkins, and Lieutenants A. C. Butler, Thomas A. Perry, Henry J. Pooser and David S. Reynolds were killed.
+Major Call, Captains Charles F. Flagg and R. G. Jerkins, and Lieutenants A. C. Butler, Thomas A. Perry, Henry J. Pooser and David S. Reynolds were killed.

 Captain Walter R. Moore of Company C was promoted to major.